volhadounar/hw_python_oop/README.md

 Money and calories calculator
 =================================

-This project is meant to pracice Python3 and Python Classes and Inheritance.
+This project is meant to practice Python3 and Python Classes and Inheritance.

 Getting Started
 ===============